Service-Design-Studio/hex-eye-team-12-Express-Solutions/codebible.md

 If Cucumber features are failing but code works, check Cucumber feature background for missing Given tables, especially for nil searches.

+## Cucumber Publishing

+If you want to publish and store the cucumber tests results into your collection:

+1. Goto [link](https://reports.cucumber.io/profile) to login with Github and make a collection

+2. Once the collection is made, click it and you should see this (copy that line from the website):

+        CUCUMBER_PUBLISH_TOKEN=your-token-generated-for-your-collection-here

+3. Run this 2 lines of code to set the token and to publish the cucumber test to that collection

+        set CUCUMBER_PUBLISH_TOKEN=your-token-generated-for-your-collection-here

+        bundle exec cucumber --publish

 ## Resources

 [Rails redirecting invalid route to root](https://stackoverflow.com/questions/6548928/rails-redirecting-invalid-route-to-root)